qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 Qt's own connect, disconnect and emit are thread-safe and are left to Qt.

+Bit `LazyTypeLock`; cleared, lazy type creation runs unlocked, which the A/B in `run.py` measures.

 ### The complete inventory

 Every raw lock the binding owns, what it may do while held, and whether a